NEONScience/NEON-Data-Skills/tutorials/hyperspectral/Work-With-Hyperspectral-Data-In-R.md

 ---
-syncID: c1cd91f1343b430c9c37497c52cf98ac
 title: "Intro to Working with Hyperspectral Remote Sensing Data in HDF5 Format in R"
-description: "Open up and explore a hyperspectral dataset stored in HDF5 format in R. Learn about the power of data slicing in HDF5.
-Slice our band subsets of the data and create and visualize one band."
+code1: hyperspectral/Work-With-Hyperspectral-Data-In-R.R
+contributors: null
+dataProduct: null
 dateCreated: 2014-11-26 20:49:52
-authors: Leah A. Wasser, Edmund Hart
-contributors:
+description: Open up and explore a hyperspectral dataset stored in HDF5 format in
+  R. Learn about the power of data slicing in HDF5.
+Slice our band subsets of the data and create and visualize one band.
 estimatedTime: 1.0 - 1.5 Hours
+languagesTool: R
 packagesLibraries: rhdf5, raster, rgdal
+syncID: c1cd91f1343b430c9c37497c52cf98ac
+authors: Leah A. Wasser, Edmund Hart, Donal O'Leary
 topics: hyperspectral, HDF5, remote-sensing
-languagesTool: R
-dataProduct:
-code1: hyperspectral/Work-With-Hyperspectral-Data-In-R.R
-tutorialSeries:
+tutorialSeries: null
 urlTitle: hsi-hdf5-r
 ---